LunaKampling/LROverhaul/Examples/README.md

 # User folder
-Custom files can be placed in user directory which is a `Documents/LRA/` directory.
+Custom files can be placed in user directory which can be opened by clicking the `Menu -> Open User Directory` button or navigating the `Documents/LRA/` directory manually.

 # Custom scarves